piraylab/Bird-Task/README.rst

 Running the Task
 ----------------

-Click on experiment.html
+Click on experiment.html to run the task.

-In the format of Nivturk and can use Nivturk manual for online publishing.
+The task is set-up using the format of Nivturk for online publishing.
+Please refer to Nivturk manual for more details.

 **Local testing**: